sharath-koovill/PyPvSimulator/README.md

 ```

 #### Output
 The output can be viewed in the CSV file generated in csv_storage/ directory.
+The directory csv_storage/ is created during runtime outside the PV simulator module.
 The sample CSV file name will be HOUSE_A_20210527.csv and the content will look like below.
 Fields meter_power_value, PV_power_value and sum_of_powers are all in Watts.
 ```
 timestamp,meter_power_value,PV_power_value,sum_of_powers